deadlydog/deadlydog.github.io/_posts/2023-03-14-Visual-Studio-Code-default-settings-to-change.md

 ### Bracket pair colorization

-This is another setting that is on by default, but may be turned off if you've been using VS Code with Settings Sync for a while.
 This setting will colorize matching brackets, which can make it easier to see which opening bracket matches which closing bracket.

 There used to be several extensions that provided this functionality, but now it is built into VS Code.

+This setting is now on by default, but it might be turned off if you've been using VS Code with Settings Sync for a while.

 GUI setting: `Editor › Bracket Pair Colorization: Enabled` to `true`.